Jc-alt logo

 Two Pointers Application: Fast & Slow Pointers

-We can have have two pointers moving at different speeds to detect cycles or find midpoints in linked lists or arrays.
+We can traverse linked lists using pointers.
+In this case two pointers moving at different speeds x1 and x2 can detect cycles or find midpoints in linked lists or arrays.

 Ex: Detect a cycle in a linked list.